 Since ancient times, the Japanese people have paid respects to their ancestors and Buddha by offering rakugan, a hard candy made of two highly-valued ingredients throughout Japanese history: rice and sugar.
 Rakushindo Hompo is a confectionary shop that specializes in making rakugan used for religious offerings.
 The workshop is located in the Chikugo region of Fukuoka Prefecture, along a historical sugar trade route that stretched from Nagasaki to Tokyo during the Edo Period (1603-1868).
 Confectionery culture also flourished in Chikugo during the Meiji period (1868-1912), when confectioners provided sweets to coal miners in the industrializing region.
 Rakushindo gives an artistic update to tradition, making rakugan sculptures in over 100 different types of designs.
-In the Japanese countryside rich with natural beauty, learn about local Buddhist culture and enjoy a relaxing rakugan-making experience with an expert craftsperson.
+In the Japanese countryside rich with natural beauty, enjoy a relaxing rakugan-making experience with an expert craftsperson.

 - ● Visit a unique workshop that creates a dazzling variety of designs and colorful gradations of rakugan sculptures

 - ● Learn rakugan-making techniques directly from an expert craftsperson, in the same studio where they work each day

 - ● Enjoy an exquisite pairing of matcha and rakugan

 - ● Take home the rakugan sculpture you make during the experience as a souvenir